Adversarial Federated Consensus Learning for Surface Defect Classification Under Data Heterogeneity in IIoT: Introduction

 Here, we summarize the two key challenges in real-world SDC scenarios.
 First, data scarcity and privacy concerns significantly impair the capacity of industrial entities to gather sufficient data essential for training DL models.
 Second, variations in production conditions across different industrial entities result in non-IID data.
 Given that most learning algorithms assume data to be IID, DL models may suffer significant performance degradation due to the data heterogeneity among different clients in IIoT.

-To address the aforementioned challenges prevalent in SDC, we propose a personalized FL (PFL) approach, named Adversarial Federated Consensus Learning (AFedCL).
-It facilitates collaborative training among multiple clients, allowing the development of personalized models tailored to the specific data distributions of each client while preserving privacy.
-Distinguishing from prior PFL algorithms \cite{arivazhagan2019federated, collins2021exploiting, li2021ditto, zhang2023fedala, 10177379}, AFedCL utilizes adversarial training with the global model as a bridge to achieve data distribution alignment across different clients, addressing the problem of global knowledge forgetting in local training explicitly.
-It significantly improves the ability of local models to extract distribution-invariant features, which are characteristics that remain consistent across varied data distributions among clients, effectively mitigating the adverse effects of data heterogeneity.
+To address the aforementioned challenges, we propose a personalized FL (PFL) approach, named Adversarial Federated Consensus Learning (AFedCL).
+It facilitates collaborative training among heterogeneous clients, developing personalized models tailored to each client's specific data distribution while preserving privacy.
+Distinguishing from prior PFL algorithms \cite{arivazhagan2019federated, collins2021exploiting, li2021ditto, zhang2023fedala, 10177379}, AFedCL focuses on the issue of global knowledge forgetting in local training due to distinct data distribution.
+Through adversarial training, it continuously evaluates the effectiveness of global knowledge learning and updates the model accordingly.
+Based on this strategy of retaining global knowledge locally for each client, AFedCL aligns the distributions across heterogeneous clients, effectively mitigating performance degradation caused by data heterogeneity.